StevenBlack/vocab/million-dollar-words.md

 ### gerrymander
 The reorganization of the electoral districts of a state to give one political party an advantage.
 (Either you need this word or you don't.)
-Pronounced JER-RY- MAN-DER.

 ### gestalt